aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-Basic/ts/README.md

       // ...
       };
     ```

+    ---

+    **Note:** The next three steps are for setting up usage based licensing and are optional.
+You may skip these if you do not need to use licenses for rendering.

+    ---
 4. Create a binary secret in [SecretsManager](https://aws.amazon.com/secrets-manager/) that contains your [Usage-Based Licensing](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/aws-portal/licensing-setup.html?highlight=usage%20based%20licensing) certificates in a `.zip` file:

     ```